Gem Profile- Mother of Pearl

 How Mother of Pearl Forms

-The mollusk starts life in a soft shell that is a rounded oval called an umbo.
-This tiny animal quickly starts to outgrow the umbo and secretes nacre to expand its home.
-The nacre forms in concentric rings, like tree rings, then thicken outward as the animal within gets bigger.
+The nacre forms in concentric rings, like tree rings, and thickens outward as the animal grows.
 I wish I could do this with my home; five teenagers definitely need more space!

-Barbara Rymarquis wire wrapped this abalone shell in sterling silver.
+Barbara Rymarquis wire-wrapped this abalone shell in sterling silver.
 This pendant is reversible!

 Judy Ellis's Gem Profile- Mother of Pearl - , General Education, , Abalone pendant

-The next layer to form is the ostracum which is formed of tiny hexagonal crystals made of calcium carbonate in the form of aragonite.
-These crystals line themselves up parallel to each other and are held together by the conchoilin.
-The aragonite layer gives the flexible protein layer stability, and the concoilin layer helps prevent the aragonite from fractures, making the shell very strong.
-Even though these two layers are chemically the same as the nacre layers, they are formed differently and are the outside of the shell.
+The aragonite layer provides stability to the flexible protein layer, while the conchiolin helps prevent fractures, making the shell very strong.
+Even though these layers are chemically the same as nacre, they are formed differently and make up the outside of the shell.

-Teresa McMahon wrapped this mother of pearl shell in gold-filled wire.
+Teresa McMahon wrapped this Mother of Pearl shell in gold-filled wire.

 Judy Ellis's Gem Profile- Mother of Pearl - , General Education, , Mother of pearl in Gold filled wire